joelgraff/presentations/engineering_opensourced/md/topics/have_your_cake_and_eat_it_too.md

 @ul
 <span style = "font-size: 125%">
 - You get the source code (the recipe)
-- No one can charge you
+- No one can charge you to use
-- You can use / copy as you see fit
+- You can share as you see fit
 - You can modify (change the recipe)
-- You can give it away
 </span>
 @ulend